flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 | Images | `C:\Users\<Username>\Documents\FlyByWireSim\Simbridge\resources\images` |
 | PDFs   | `C:\Users\<Username>\Documents\FlyByWireSim\Simbridge\resources\pdfs`   |

 Note: the documents directory might be accessible on a different path on your machine.
-PLease check [Resources](https://docs.flybywiresim.com/simbridge/install-configure/installation/#resources-folder) in doubt.
+Please check [Resources](https://docs.flybywiresim.com/simbridge/install-configure/installation/#resources-folder) if you cannot find it.

 The feature does not support any subfolders (yet).

-!!! warning ""
-    Please make sure to keep a copy of any files you store in these locations in another folder.
-Updates to the Simbridge module will result in these resource folders being deleted.

 ## Pinned Charts